TechnicalWebAnalytics/dataLayer-shopify/README.md

 Please let us know if you have any questions or concerns and we will be happy to follow up as soon as possible :)

 There are 2 types of Installations provided below.
-Review each option and choose 1 **only**.
+Review each option and choose **one**.

 ### Installation Option 1:
-If the **Checkout page _cannot be edited_ **, use this option.
-Note that Checkout page edits are only available on Shopify Plus.
+If the **Checkout page _cannot be edited_**,  use this option. ( Checkout page edits are only available on Shopify Plus. )

 #### Assets
 |Assets|Integration Type| Asset Type|